finance calculator

 Deep dive

-Calculate loan-to-cost (LTC) by entering loan amount and total project cost to see leverage and required equity.
+Calculate loan-to-cost (LTC) by entering loan amount and total project cost to see your leverage percentage and required equity for a project.

-Use it for construction and bridge deals to check against lender LTC caps and plan your cash contribution.
+Use this LTC calculator for construction, bridge, and rehab deals to check against lender LTC caps and plan how much cash you need to contribute.

 FAQs